opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. c:function:: void bitwise_xor(const Mat& src1, const Scalar& sc, Mat& dst, const Mat& mask=Mat())

-    Calculates per-element bit-wise "exclusive or" operation on two arrays and an array and a scalar.
+    Calculates the per-element bit-wise "exclusive or" operation on two arrays or an array and a scalar.

-    :param src1: The first source array
+    :param src1: The first source array.

-    :param src2: The second source array.
-It must have the same size and same type as  ``src1``
+    :param src2: The second source array of the same size and type as  ``src1`` .

-    :param sc: Scalar; the second input parameter
+    :param sc: A scalar.
+This is the second input parameter.

-    :param dst: The destination array; it is reallocated to be of the same size and the same type as  ``src1`` ; see  ``Mat::create``
+    :param dst: The destination array.
+It is reallocated to be of the same size and type as  ``src1`` .
+See  ``Mat::create`` .

-    :param mask: The optional operation mask, 8-bit single channel array; specifies elements of the destination array to be changed
+    :param mask: An optional operation mask, 8-bit single channel array, that specifies elements of the destination array to be changed.

-The functions ``bitwise_xor`` compute per-element bit-wise logical "exclusive or" operation
+The functions ``bitwise_xor`` compute the per-element bit-wise logical "exclusive or" operation:

  * on two arrays